-Talking is a news aggregation and discussion site
+Talking is a discussion and aggregation service

-reflecting a broadly conservative and libertarian point of
+reflecting a broadly conservative and libertarian point of view.
+We

 freedom, patriotism, and